 Each day is an opportunity for you to develop emotional intelligence while your students learn.
 Remember, it’s not fair to expect your students to be in a great mood every lesson (kids can have off days too!).
 A good opportunity to connect with students is if you’re having an off day yourself.
 On that day you can try asking your student how they are feeling, and that allows you to tell them that you aren’t feeling too great either.
 Sharing this emotional exchange helps students see that it is ok to not be happy some days and that they are safe to discuss their feelings with their teacher.

 Emotional intelligence can bring people together through a deeper connection and understanding.
 The process of learning emotional intelligence is fairly flexible and comes down to a thoughtful and mindful acceptance of your students’ feelings.
-Experiment with the techniques we’ve outlined here, and reach out to us on Instagram with any other emotional intelligence strategies you’ve used.
+Experiment with the techniques we’ve outlined here in your online classroom, and reach out to us on Instagram with any other emotional intelligence strategies you’ve used.